tekktrik/my-first-contribution/README.md

 ## Instructions
 Your contribution to this project is to add your name to the list.

 Begin the line with an asterisk (`*`), followed by a space.
-Then, include your name.
+Then, include your name, as you'd like to be identified.

 # Project Contributors
+* Kattni